bhare-code/auto-event-picture-collector/README.md

 NOTE: the web stack related configuration files are based on the "Raspberry Pi Full Stack Raspbian" course from Tech Explorations<sup>TM</sup>.
 I **highly** recommend this course if you would like to understand all of the components of a web application.
 Dr. Peter Dalmaris takes you step-by-step through the process of setting up a Raspberry Pi and building a full stack web application to monitor sensor data.

 Execute the following commands to install the needed web application stack components.
-Notice that the virtutal environment created earlier is activated to ensure that all needed Python packages are installed into the Virtual Environment, not the system Python environment.
+Notice that the virtual environment created earlier is activated to ensure that all needed Python packages are installed into the Virtual Environment, not the system Python environment.

     $ cd /var/www/sms/
     $ . bin/activate